GhostVaibhav/GhostVaibhav/README.md

 <br>

 # 🌱 What am I learning currently?
-### Well nothing out of the world, but trying my hands to learn various APIs, libraries and how they work.
-Also, learning about documenting my projects.
+### Well nothing out of the world, but trying my hands to learn various APIs, libraries, and how they work.
+Also, I learned about documenting my projects.
 <br>

 # :dart: What am I currently working on?